jokyel/M103_Project/README.md

   - Each letter in the alphabet has a unique index, from 0 to 25.
 A = 0, B = 1, C = 2, … Z = 25.
   - To avoid complications with indexing, the text being encrypted/decrypted (and key for the Vigenère cipher) WILL IGNORE any non-alphabetical characters, like numbers and special characters.
     - For example, if a person were to use a Caesar cipher to encrypt `a1b2c3`, and the "shift" integer is 3, the program will only return `d1e2f3`.
+  - "Plaintext" refers to the original text, while "ciphertext" refers to the encrypted text.

 ### Caesar cipher

 Widely regarded as one of the most basic and historically significant ciphers, the Caesar cipher is a building block in classical cryptography.
 The key idea is that an encoded text is encrypted by having its characters "shifted" to the right by a number of letters in the alphabet.
 If the shift is to the left, the "shift" integer is negative.

-For example, let's say we have a text `abc`.
-The person encrypting can shift the letters by 3, so that the text is encrypted as `def`.
+For example, let's say we have a plaintext `abc`.
+The person encrypting can shift the letters by 3, so that it is encrypted as `def`.
 The idea of the "shift" is to add the index of each character in the text by a specified number.
-In the text `abc`:
+In the plaintext `abc`:

   - a -> 0
   - b -> 1